sjkp/Microsoft-teams-docs/teams/index.md

 Enable your app to make teams even more collaborative and effective with the Microsoft Teams platform.

 > **Don't have Microsoft Teams?
-Get a free one-year trial.** To get started developing for Microsoft Teams, you'll need an Office 365 account, and to turn on Teams for your organization.
+Get a free one-year trial.** To get started developing for Microsoft Teams, you'll need an Office 365 account, and to turn on Microsoft Teams for your organization.
 [Here's how](setup.md).

 ## Tabs